Low-scale leptogenesis and dark matter in a three-loop radiative seesaw model: Summary

 \section{Summary}

-In this paper, we have proved that neutrino masses, dark matter, and leptogenesis can be explained in the KNT model.
+In this paper, we have proved that neutrino masses, dark matter, and leptogenesis can be explained in the KNT model with four right-handed neutrinos.
 We have shown explicit parameters that can realize these phenomena and satisfy the observational constraints, such as the LFV decays.
 To avoid the severe constraint from the LFV decay on the inverted mass ordering case \cite{Seto:2022ebh}, we considered the normal ordering case.
-In our scenario, there is a definite prediction that a charged scalar particle $S_2$ should be light enough as $m_{S_2}<129$~GeV.
-The $S_2$ in our scenario behaves as a stau-like particle, and it can be detected by future lepton collider experiments.
+In our scenario, there is a definite prediction that a charged scalar particle $S_2$ should be as light as $m_{S_2}<\mathcal{O}(100)$~GeV.
+The $S_2$ in our scenario behaves as a staulike particle, and it can be detected by future lepton collider experiments.